BurstCube/Users/lepalmer/README.md

 The larger documented README can be found at this link: [ReadMe--Localization Code Information] (https://docs.google.com/document/d/1T5XMweRIlZc7Jq1hoVJ0wxRzgstX14RMaHXqRU89LuA/edit?usp=sharing)

-The first section of the ReadMe--Localization Code Information, entitled Preliminary Process, contains information on the preliminary process of making the localization code--specifically, figuring out how to create simulation files as well as making plots to understand how the effective area of one BurstCube detector compares to either a certain energy, a certain azimuth, or a certain zenith.
+The first section of the larger README, entitled Preliminary Process, contains information on the preliminary process of making the localization code--specifically, figuring out how to create simulation files as well as making plots to understand how the effective area of one BurstCube detector compares to either a certain energy, a certain azimuth, or a certain zenith.

 The second section, entitled Pre-Localization Codes, contains all of the preliminary codes created after determining how the effective area compared against the energy.
 The preliminary codes are placed in estimated order of completion.